Discount Model - Customer Order

 • Discount Scale Base

 The discount scale base determines the type of limit values in the discount scale (ex: quantity, weight, amount, etc.).
-The scale is entered in 'Discount Model.
-Connect Disc Number' (OIS805/E) and the limit values are entered in 'Discount Model.
+The scale is specified in 'Discount Model.
+Connect Disc Number' (OIS805/E) and the limit values are specified in 'Discount Model.
 Connect Disc Scale Lines' (OIS811/E).

 • Discount Relation